 Figure 6: Medicane Zeo between Crete and Libya on 15 December 2005.
 Image from NASA.

 Like Medicane Celeno, Medicane Zeo formed as a result of a Rossby wave breaking event, as illustrated in Figure 7.
 On December 8th (panel a), a deep trough is digging southward over eastern Europe, but by the 9th (panel b) it has split in two, with the westward half breaking southwestward over Germany and Switzerland.
-By the 11th (panel d), this local minimum is located over Tunisia and on the 12th (panel e) is more or less completely cut off from the main westerly jet.
+By the 11th (panel d), this local minimum is located over Tunisia and on the 12th (panel e) it is more or less completely cut off from the main westerly jet.
 It subsequently oscillates over Tunisia and Algeria, before moving slowly eastward over the Mediterranean, as shown in Figure 8.

 In response to the cutoff cyclone development, a broad, synoptic-scale surface cyclone formed to the east of the upper cyclone over the deserts of Libya during December 12th and 13th (not shown here).
 The poorly defined center of this system drifted northward, on collision course with the upper cyclone, which was drifting eastward over Tunisia by late on the 13th.
-As the surface center moved out over the Mediterranean early on the 13th, rapid development ensued and a mature cyclop was evident by 00 GMT on the 14th (Figure 8c).
+As the surface center moved out over the Mediterranean early on the 13th, rapid development ensued and a mature cyclop was evident by 00 UTC on the 14th (Figure 8c).
 The system began to move eastward and reached peak intensity on the 14th (lower panels of Figure 8).
 The cyclop moved eastward, along with its parent upper cyclone, and dissipated in the far eastern Mediterranean on the 16th (not shown).